 Marketing isn’t just for your customers’ eyes and ears.
 You can also gain valuable insight into who your target audience is (those who love you already).
 Learn more by reading about Damon Burton who is an experienced marketer.

 Get to a place where you deeply understand their desires, needs, and problems.
 Figure out how you can reach them where they are and connect with them in meaningful ways.
+With effective customer service training from Challenger, you attract new customers via positive word of mouth and a respectable market reputation.

 But making the most of sentiment analysis requires a curious blend of art and science.
 Here is a look at how some organizations are putting sentiment analysis to beneficial use.